skippynose2/CSCI-335/README.md

 buy decisions, these models are definitely powerful tools that can greatly assist in trade analytics.

 ## How to Run the Program
+Navigate to the code directory and run the file with py file-name.py.
+The file is named after the model it is.